MicrosoftDocs/cpp-docs/docs/standard-library/basic-ifstream-class.md

 ## <a name="op_eq"></a> `basic_ifstream::operator=`

 Assigns the content of this stream object.
-This is a move assignment involving an `rvalue` that does not leave a copy behind.
+This is a move assignment involving an `rvalue` that doesn't leave a copy behind.

 ```cpp
 basic_ifstream& operator=(basic_ifstream&& right);